maxxiimo/the-front-end-manifesto/mobile-foundation.md

     > Mobvious detects whether your app / website is being accessed by a phone, or by a tablet, or by a personal computer.
 You can then use this information throughout your app.
 (E.g. fork your front-end code with regard to device type.
 There is a [plugin][mobvious-rails] for Ruby on Rails that helps you with this.)

-5. The [mobvious-rails][] gem allows you to:
+    The [mobvious-rails][] gem allows you to:

     > Access detected device type easily from controllers and views.<br>
     > Execute code for given device types only.
 Both in controllers and views.<br>
     > Do the above stuff also in your CoffeeScript.

-6. [Agent_orange][agent_orange] looks interesting.
+5. [Agent_orange][agent_orange] looks interesting.
 Although stable, it has its issues per the maintainers readme.

-7.  > [UserAgent][] is a Ruby library that parses and compares HTTP User Agents.
+6.  > [UserAgent][] is a Ruby library that parses and compares HTTP User Agents.

-9. [Browser][] is a gem that allows you to test for the browser being used including mobile browsers, and includes ActionController integration.
+7. [Browser][] is a gem that allows you to test for the browser being used including mobile browsers, and includes ActionController integration.

-10. In the tutorial "[Mobile Devices and Rails: Maintaining your Sanity][Maintain Sanity]" the author proposes placing mobile templates in a separate directory, then when requests come in from a mobile subdomain, like m.domain.com, these templates are served.
-If the templates are not available, the requester is served regular view templates; bring you up from having to create two templates for every action.
+8. In the tutorial "[Mobile Devices and Rails: Maintaining your Sanity][Maintain Sanity]" the author proposes placing mobile templates in a separate directory, then when requests come in from a mobile subdomain, like m.domain.com, these templates are served.
+If the templates are not available, the requester is served regular view templates; freeing you up from having to create two templates for every action.
 Users can switch between the two templates, and user agent detection is employed.

-11. If you're looking to beef up your detection capabilities, [Handset Detection][] is a service you can try (includes free and paid plans).
+9. If you're looking to beef up your detection capabilities, [Handset Detection][] is a service you can try (includes free and paid plans).

-12. Here is a list of "[Mobile Browser ID (User-Agent) Strings][Mobile Strings]" you could incorporate into your project if you wanted to get granular.
+10. Here is a list of "[Mobile Browser ID (User-Agent) Strings][Mobile Strings]" you could incorporate into your project if you wanted to get granular.

 ### Responsive Web Design